- Think about what's important to you. Before making a transition, take time to reflect on your values, passions, skills, and career aspirations.

 4. Make the most of your retirement savings

-If you've saved in your employer's retirement plan, you'll have some important options which include keep the money with your former employer's plan, move it your new employer's plan, roll it over into an IRA, or cash it out.
+If you've saved in your employer's retirement plan, you'll have some important options, which include keeping the money with your former employer's plan, moving it to your new employer's plan, rolling it over into an IRA, or cashing it out.
 Learn more about your 401(k) options.